-You’ll have access to DCU’s widely recognised expertise in the fields of theological ethics, biblical studies, systematic and philosophical theology, and to the resources of our Institute of Ethics and the Centre for Interreligious Dialogue.
+You’ll have access to DCU’s widely recognised expertise in the fields of Christian theology, comparative theology and world religions, theological ethics, biblical studies, philosophy of religion, public dialogue, and to the resources of our Institute of Ethics and the Centre for Interreligious Dialogue.

 Upon completion of this programme, you’ll:

-- Demonstrate and apply an understanding of a broad range of theological perspectives, the relationship between philosophy and theology, and the contribution of theology to the contemporary search for meaning and values, justice and peace
+- Demonstrate and apply an understanding of a broad range of theological perspectives in comparative perspective and the contribution of world religions and interfaith dialogue to the contemporary search for meaning and values, justice and peace;

-- Display a critical awareness of current scholarship in specific areas of theology, and of key issues in ecumenism and interreligious dialogue
+- Display a critical awareness of current scholarship in specific areas of comparative theology, and of key issues in ecumenism and interreligious dialogue;

-- Know how to analyse and critique historical and contemporary theological texts, with particular emphasis on primary sources
+- Know how to analyse and critique historical and contemporary theological and religious texts, with particular emphasis on primary sources;

-- Be able to undertake theological research, present written research and engage in theological dialogue in a variety of contexts in the academy, in church and faith communities, and society
+- Be able to undertake theological research, present written research and engage in theological dialogue in a variety of contexts in the academy, in church and faith communities, and in society.

 Programme Structure and Content